darklife/darkriscv/README.md

 the instruction pre-fetch and the instruction execution.
 In the pre-fetch side, there is program counter always working one clock ahead.
-In the execution side we found all decoding, register bank read, arithmetic and logic operations, register bank write and IO opertions.
-As long the 2 stages are overlaped, the result is a continous flow of instructions at the rate of 1 clock per instruction and around 75MIPS.
+In the execution side we found all decoding, register bank read, arithmetic and logic operations, register bank write and IO operations.
+As long the 2 stages overlap, the result is a continuous flow of instructions at the rate of 1 clock per instruction and around 75MIPS.

 This means that when comparing with the *picorv32* running at 150MHz and